e-edsen/OSH/README.md

 # OSH

-Online Student Helper, Helping me to save the link from a lot of other sources
+Online Student Helper, Helping me (for now) to save the link from a lot of other sources

 https://e-edsen.github.io/OSH/

 List of my class :\

-TKTI - B\
+PUX - C\
-ABD - A\
+PEMWEB - A\
-DPSI - B\
+DW - A\
-ASD - C\
+PSSI - E\
-TAKKSI - D\
+ADSI - E\
-TECHNOPRENEURSHIP - C\
+PBD - A\
-ETPROF - D\
+EA - D\
-PDS - D